jasonzissman/CopyMe.js/README.md

 You can download the most recent copy at <a href="https://github.com/jasonzissman/CopyMe.js">the CopyMe Github project</a>.

 <h3>Supported Browsers</h3>
-Currently (Feb 5, 2015) only Firefox and Chrome are tested and working.
+Currently (Feb 5, 2015) only Firefox, IE, and Chrome are tested and working.

 <h3>How do I use CopyMe.js?</h3>
 Simply include the following lines of code in your page's head element: <br/>